 Professional development.

 Beginning teacher induction.

+Working conditions.

 WITHOLDING - For three consecutive years, if a State does not demonstrate progress on its “Teacher Equity Report,” as described in subsection xx, the Secretary shall reserve the right to withhold a portion of the administrative funds that would be allocated to such State under this Act.